 7. RODS Groups of upto 5 anglers with 4 rods each, (Rods must never be left unattended).

 The new shorter (9ft/10ft) type "boat" rods are no longer allowed here,

 So, minimun 12 ft rods allowed .... and 3 lbs test or under are preffered.

 8. SUPPLIED BOATS ONLY, Anglers must have a boat in the swim.
 Electric motors are compulsory, hire motors are available if required (Bait-boats are allowed)

 9. ALL FISH MUST REMAIN IN THE WATER AT ALL TIMES, USING THE SAFETY MATS PROVIDED DURING HANDLING, WEIGHING AND PHOTOGRAPHING

 Certain hook types are not allowed at THE GRAVIERS, both on the Main lake, and the Long lake.
-Curved shank hooks are not accepted at the lakes, only straight shanked hooks are allowed, and maximum size 6.
+Curved shank hooks are not accepted at the lakes, only straight shanked hooks are allowed, and with a maximum hook width of 13mm.